-4 In the Mix window, click on the track's MIDI Device/Channel Selector and choose the destination (assignment) for that MIDI track by choosing a MIDI interface port, a channel, or a device from the pop-up menu (choices vary depending on the operating system and Pro Tools version).
+4 In the Mix window, click on the track's MIDI Output Selector and choose the destination (assignment) for that MIDI track by choosing a MIDI interface port, a channel, or a device from the pop-up menu (choices vary depending on the operating system and Pro Tools version).

-MIDI Device/Channel Selector
+MIDI Output Selector

 - 5 In the Mix Window, record-enable the MIDI track. - 6 Make sure MIDI > MIDI Thru is selected, then play some notes on your MIDI controller.
-The MIDI instrument assigned to the track should sound, and the track's meters move.
+The track's meters move.
 Remember, MIDI is not audio, and the meters are not registering sound, but MIDI activity.